How to Snake a Bathroom Sink Drain

-Next, disconnect the bathroom sink drain trap and make sure it is clear.
+Disconnect the bathroom sink drain trap and make sure it is clear.
 Two nuts are holding the trap in place.
 Unscrew both nuts and pull the trap straight down to remove it.
 Put a small bucket under the bathroom sink drain to catch any water that spills as you remove the trap.

 Check the trap for anything that may be causing the stoppage and clear it out.
 Sometimes things like toothpaste caps, change, or hairbands can end up in the drain trap.
 Simply removing them is enough to clear the clog.

 Check the Trap Arm

 If nothing was obstructing the flow of water in the pop-up or the drain trap, then the last place to look before using a snake is the trap arm.
 Sometimes the trap arm is glued into place, but the majority are fastened with a nut that sits in the back toward the wall.

 Loosen this nut and pull the trap arm straight out from the connection closest to the wall.
 You should now be able to look into the drain pipe and see if there is a visible blockage in the pipe before it goes down the wall.
-If there is any obstruction remove it; if not, then you'll have to snake the bathroom sink drain.
+If there is any obstruction, remove it.
+If there is no obstruction, you'll have to snake the bathroom sink drain.

 Snake the Drain

 With the trap and trap arm removed, you can access the drain pipe to snake the bathroom sink drain.
 To run the drain snake, position yourself with the snake close to the opening of the drain pipe.
 For a bathroom sink drain, you should be fine using a top snake unless it is a particularly tough clog.

-Wear appropriate gloves and insert the end of the snake cable into the drainpipe; feed the cable into the drain pipe slowly while keeping firm pressure on it as you operate the machine.
+Feed the cable into the pipe slowly while keeping firm pressure on it as you operate the machine.
 Let the snake do the work of clearing the clog.